Kazu-Kusa/bdmc/README.md

  .set_motors_speed([1000] * 4)  # move all 4 motors with the speed of 1000
  .set_motors_speed([0] * 4))

-# Chain call with a delay
+# Chain call with delay
 # In this case, these 3 cmds will be sent to motors with the specified interval
 (con
  .set_motors_speed([100, 200, 300, 400])